 A family-owned property, Aeon recently paired with the renowned design firm Noa* Network of Architecture to write the next chapter of this historic Lobishof – an emblematic rural settlement that includes an original inn, residential house, and stable.
 The new structure is an oasis for visitors seeking a location as stunning as the natural beauty surrounding it.

-A valuable source of inspiration for the new structure was the 550-year-old farmhouse.
+A valuable source of inspiration for the new structure was the 550-year-old farmhouse typical of the Tyrol.
 To create a spatial analogy with history – a delicate connection to the past through the layout and details of the structures – the entire massing of the new buildings consciously references the existing ones.

 At first glance, the structures stand independently of each other providing a sort of airy courtyard.
 Connecting them, however, is an ingenious corridor that elegantly disappears from the scene, slipping into an artificial hillside.